The Land Before Time IV: Journey Through the Mists: Plot

-Immediately after, Tickles helps them find Cera.
-However, Cera falls into a river and is pursued by Dil and Ichy, who have now recovered from their prior knockout in the cave.
-Ali saves Cera and distracts the predators, after which Cera finally softens her earlier stance towards Ali.
+Tickles helps them find Cera.
+However, Cera falls into a river and is pursued by Dil and Ichy.
+Ali saves Cera and distracts the predators, after which Cera softens her earlier stance towards Ali.
 Later, Ali explains her prejudicial behavior, having never interacted with species outside of her own, but remarks that her attitude towards Littlefoot's friends has now changed.
-When the seven stop for the night, they realize they are in a field of night flowers after they bloom and quickly stock up on them.
-As they make their way home, Ichy and Dil return for one last attack.
-During a chase, Petrie is grabbed by Ichy but rescued thanks to Tickles, who tricks Ichy into biting Dil's tail rather than Petrie's stomach, giving him time to rejoin his friends.
-Dil becomes upset at Ichy, but they quickly resume the chase after Cera gives their alternate hiding spot away, during which Ducky falls into a river and becomes unconscious.
+The seven stop for the night and realize they are in a field of night flowers after they bloom and stock up on them.
+As they make their way home, Ichy and Dil return for another attack.
+During a chase, Petrie is grabbed by Ichy but rescued by Tickles, who tricks Ichy into biting Dil's tail rather than Petrie, giving him time to rejoin his friends.
+Dil becomes upset at Ichy, but they resume the chase after Cera gives their alternate hiding spot away, during which Ducky falls into a river and becomes unconscious.
 Spike then speaks for the first time by calling out Ducky's name, which awakens her as she is about to be consumed by Dil.
-Ichy comes up to Littlefoot and says to him that he and the others are going to be his and Dil's next targets.
-Ducky escapes when Spike uses his tail to knock Ichy toward Dil's open jaws as she tries to consume Ducky.
-However, she instead gets Ichy after mistaking him for Ducky.
-Dil chomps Ichy by accident.
-Ichy barely escapes that and the two get into another argument.
-Finally, the two declare that they have had enough of each other and are going their separate ways forever.
-Immediately after she swats Ichy away with her tail, Dil bumped into a Hydrotherosaurus, who chased her away.
+Ichy comes up to Littlefoot and says that he and the others are going to be his and Dil's next targets.
+Ducky escapes when Spike uses his tail to knock Ichy toward Dil's open jaws as she tries to consume Ducky, but she instead gets Ichy after mistaking him for Ducky.
+Ichy escapes that, and the two get into another argument.
+The two eventually declare that they have had enough of each other and are going their separate ways forever.
+Later, after swatting Ichy away with her tail, Dil bumps into a Hydrotherosaurus, who chases her away.

-With the predators gone for good, Littlefoot and his friends say goodbye to Tickles and head home.
-They give Littlefoot’s Grandpa the flowers to eat and he fully recovers a few hours later.
-Ali then leaves with her herd, but not before trying to convince Spike to say goodbye, which he does not, as he is too interested in consuming leaves.
-The narrator concludes that Littlefoot and the others would indeed meet Ali again one day.
+With their enemies gone, Littlefoot and company say goodbye to Tickles and head home.
+They give Littlefoot’s Grandpa the flowers to eat and he fully recovers hours later.
+Ali then leaves with her herd, but not before saying goodbye to Littlefoot and his friends.